-- 5.2 125 Kbps Communication Rate-The network shall operate at a single communication rate of 125 Kbps. - 5.3 Communication Among 32 ECUs-The network system shall support the transfer of information among as many as 32 ECUs, and as few as two ECUs. - 5.4 Topology and Termination-The wiring topology of this network shall support a linear structure, including daisy chain configurations.
+- 5.2 500 KBPS Communication Rate-The network shall operate at a single communication rate of 500 KBPS. - 5.3 Communication Among 16 ECUs-The network system shall support the transfer of information among as many as 16 ECUs, and as few as two ECUs. - 5.4 Topology and Termination-The wiring topology of this network shall support a linear structure, including daisy-chain configurations.
 Termination shall always be located at each end of the bus.
-The topology details are specified in 6.7. - 5.5 Unshielded Media-The network shall operate using a shielded or unshielded twisted wire pair.

-5.6 Communication/Survivability Under Faulted Conditions-See Table 1.
+The topology details are specified in 6.7. - 5.5 Unshielded Media-The network shall operate using a shielded or unshielded twisted wire pair. - 5.6 Communication/Survivability Under Faulted Conditions-(See Table 1.) - 5.7 EMC Criteria-The ECU EMC requirements as specified in 6.11 are intended to satisfy vehicle level EMC compliance when tested in accordance with SAE J551-4, SAE J551-11, and SAE J551-15.